rozdolsky33/ocloud/README.md

 - ocloud network loadbalancer list
   Note: This command is interactive and not suitable for non-interactive scripts.
 If you quit without selecting an item, it exits without error.

+### Storage: Object Storage commands

+Manage and explore Object Storage Buckets in the configured compartment.
+You can:
+- Get paginated lists with optional extended details using --all (-A)
+- Launch an interactive list (TUI) to search and select a Bucket

+Examples:

+- Get Buckets with pagination
+  - ocloud storage object-storage get
+  - ocloud storage object-storage get --limit 10 --page 2
+  - ocloud storage object-storage get --all
+  - ocloud storage os get -A -j

+Interactive list (TUI):
+- ocloud storage object-storage list
+  Note: This command is interactive and not suitable for non-interactive scripts.
+If you quit without selecting an item, it exits without error.

 ### Development Commands

 | Command | Description |